Settlement movement: United States

 The settlement movement model was introduced in the United States by Jane Addams after travelling to Europe and learning about the system in England.
-It was Addams who became the leading figure of the settlement movement in the United States with the help of like-minded personalities such as Mary Rozer Smith, Mary Keyser, Alice Hamilton, Julia Lathrop, Florence Kelley, and Ella May Dunning Smith, among others.
+It was Addams who became the leading figure of the settlement movement in the United States with the help of like-minded personalities such as Mary Rozet Smith, Mary Keyser, Alice Hamilton, Julia Lathrop, Florence Kelley, and Ella May Dunning Smith, among others.

 The settlement movement became popular due to the socio-economic situation in the United States between 1890 and 1910, when more than 12 million European people immigrated to the country.
 They came from Ireland, Russia, Italy and other European countries and provided cheap factory labor, a demand that was necessitated by the country's expansion into the west and rapid industrialization following the Civil War.
 Many immigrants lived in crowded and disease-ridden tenements, worked long hours, and lived in poverty.
 Children often worked to help support the family.
+The movement's goal was to help first generation American-born children from the tenements make the transition from the cultures of their immigrant parents to that of the new country and to generally bring the rich and the poor of society together in both physical proximity and social connection.
 Jacob Riis wrote How the Other Half Lives in 1890 about the lives of immigrants on New York City's Lower East Side to bring greater awareness of the immigrant's living conditions.

 The most famous settlement house in the United States is Chicago's Hull House, founded by Addams and Ellen Gates Starr in 1889 after Addams visited Toynbee Hall within the previous two years.
 Hull House, unlike the charity and welfare efforts which preceded it, was not a religious-based organization.
 Instead of Christian ethic, Addams opted to ground her settlement on democratic ideals.
 It focused on providing education and recreational facilities for European immigrant women and children.